awsdocs/aws-storagegateway-user-guide/doc_source/managing-gateway-file.md

 1. For **Actions**, choose **Edit SMB settings**\.

 1. In the **Guest access settings** section, choose **Set guest password**, provide the password, and then choose **Save**\.

 ## Refreshing Objects in Your Amazon S3 Bucket<a name="refresh-cache"></a>

-As your NFS/SMB client performs file system operations, your gateway maintains an inventory of the objects in the Amazon S3 bucket associated with your file share\.
+As your NFS or SMB client performs file system operations, your gateway maintains an inventory of the objects in the Amazon S3 bucket associated with your file share\.
 Your gateway uses this cached inventory to reduce the latency and frequency of S3 requests\.

 To refresh the S3 bucket for your file share, you can use the AWS Storage Gateway console or the [RefreshCache](https://docs.aws.amazon.com/storagegateway/latest/APIReference/API_RefreshCache.html) operation in the AWS Storage Gateway API\.